vadaszgergo/ssl-tool/README.md

 # SSL Certificate Tools - Docker Setup

-This directory contains the Flask application for the SSL Certificate Tools.
+This directory contains the web application for the SSL Certificate Tools.
+There are 4 different tools: Certificate Decoder, Certificate/Key Matcher, CSR Decoder, Certificate Converter

 ## Docker Build and Run